 - 1. Stop pumping saline through the catheter. - 2.
 Disconnect the Start-Up Kit from the catheter.
 Uncap or leave uncapped the IN and OUT Luers of the catheter.
 This allows residual saline within the circuit to be expressed.
 As the catheter is withdrawn, the balloons are compressed.
-Saline within the balloons must be free to pass out of the balloon or the balloon will not deflate, making the catheter difficult to remove. - 3.
-Optionally, attach a 20 or 25 cc syringe to the catheter IN Luer.
-Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter. - Place the patient in a supine position.
+Saline within the balloons must be free to pass out of the balloon or the balloon will not deflate, making the catheter difficult to remove. - Optionally, attach a 20 or 25 cc syringe to the catheter IN Luer.
+Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter. - 4.
+For convenience, a 20 or 25 cc syringe is included with the Start-Up Kit package.
+Hang it on the saline hook on the console until ready for use.
+Discard after each patient. - 5.
+Place the patient in a supine position.
 Remove the dressing.
 Remove the sutures from the suture site.

 WARNING.
-Do not place a Luer cap on the OUT Luer. - WARNING.
-Do not place a Luer cap on the OUT Luer. - 5.
+Do not place a Luer cap on the OUT Luer.

 Slowly remove the catheter from the patient.
 As the catheter exits the site, apply pressure with a dressing impermeable to air (e.g. Vaseline gauze).

 WARNING.
 Do not move the catheter if resistance is felt.
 Check to ensure that the IN and OUT Luers of the cooling circuit are NOT capped.
 If they are capped, uncap them, deflate the balloon, and try removing the catheter again.
-If resistance is still encountered, an x-ray should be performed to identify the reason for the resistance.
+If resistance is still encountered, an x-ray should be performed to identify the reason for the resistance